NeemaRaiyat/3rd-Year-Project-RTHAA/README.md

 │   ├── demos/
 │   │   ├── fer_model/
 │   │   ├── lc_model/
+│   │   ├── sa_model/
-│   │   └── sa_model/
+│   │   └── demo.py
+│   ├── rthaa-web-app/
-│   └── rthaa-web-app/
+│   └── datasets_eda.ipynb
 ├── docs/
 │   ├── diagrams/
 │   └── images/
-├── README.md
 └── dissertation.pdf
 ```

-* `code` - Contains 3 items:
+* `/code` - Contains 4 items:

-    * `backend-processing-architecture` - A React app that utilizes a server in to process user data
+    * `/backend-processing-architecture` - A React app that utilizes a server in to process user data

-    * `demos` - Contains demos (that can be run locally) of the various models used in RTHAA
+    * `/demos` - Contains demos (that can be run locally) of the various models used in RTHAA

-    * `rthaa-web-app` - A React app where user data processing is done entirely in the browser
+    * `/rthaa-web-app` - The main **RTHAA** React app where user data processing is done entirely in the browser

+    * `datasets_eda.ipynb` - A brief EDA of the datasets used to train the various models in this project

-* `docs` - Contains relevant project images and diagrams used in the `dissertation.pdf`
+* `/docs` - Contains various project documentation and images

+* `dissertation.pdf` - 18,000 word document that explains the entire background, design, implmentation, testing and evaluation of this application.
+A fun read ;)

+---

 # Running demos